 Protect glass containers from breakage (“bubble wrap” is recommended).

-For preservation of all cyanotoxin analysis samples, place samples immediately in wet ice.
-For microcystin analysis, samples must be processed by the lab within seven days of collection.
-For other cyanotoxins, contact the analytical laboratory to which you are submitting samples for hold time information (see Table FS 1000-5)
+For preservation of all cyanotoxin analysis samples, place samples immediately in wet ice, and refer to Table FS 1000-5 for preservation, holding times, and containers.
 Samples for which a quick turn-around time is needed to identify only the dominant bloom species should be placed on ice and in the dark and submitted without chemical preservation.
+Consult your laboratory for additional instructions regarding samples in predominantly marine waters.

-Samples for algal enumeration and identification should be either immediately preserved with a sufficient volume (3 mL/L minimum) of Lugol’s solution in the field or immediately placed in wet ice and then preserved with Lugol’s solution within 36 hours of collection time.
-Samples preserved with Lugol’s solution in the field do not need to be placed in wet ice, but should be kept cool.
+Samples for algal enumeration and identification should be either preserved immediately with a sufficient volume (3 mL/L minimum) of Lugol’s solution in the field or placed immediately in wet ice and then preserved with Lugol’s solution within 36 hours of collection time.
+Samples preserved with Lugol’s solution in the field do not need to be placed in wet ice but should be kept cool.

-For long-term storage, store sample containers in the dark.
-Add buffered formalin to achieve a minimum of 2.5% final concentration (approximately 25 mL/L [See FS 7001, section 1]).
+For long-term storage, add buffered formalin to achieve a minimum of 2.5% final concentration (approximately 25 mL/L [See FS 7001, section 1]).
+Store sample containers in the dark.

 Periphyton Sampling

+Quantitative Periphyton Sampling

+Use this method in freshwater systems only.

-Quantitative Periphyton SamplingEquipment and Supplies
+Equipment and Supplies

 Periphytometer

-Eight 25 x 75 mm glass microscope slides
+Eight 25 mm x 75 mm glass microscope slides

 Acetone